CommittedTeam/CommitCanvas/generate_type/README.md

 - name: repository name(String).
 Please see the list of available [repositories](data/repositories.txt)

 - language: programming language(String).
-By specifing the programming language `commitcanvas` will select all the repositories where dominant programming language is the given one.
+Please see the list of available [languages](data/languages.txt).
+By specifing the programming language `commitcanvas` will select all the repositories where dominant programming language is the one that user provided.
 If you select the programming language make sure to leave `name` option empty

 - cross: (Boolean).
 If user selects True commitcanvas will run cross project validation and return classification report for each of the repositories.
 If you select `cross` option as True, then `name` option must be empty